 The other half of the writing consists of the dialogue and scene work, and while it is the former that tends to be most-noted by critics due to its authenticity and crackling flavor, it is the latter that always stands out to me.
 So many scenes are perfectly crafted, and what is wonderful is this: as the character’s choices get more difficult, the scenes get crisper and more precise.
 The show gets sharper.

 And the scenes are memorable.
 D’Angelo teaching chess to Bodie and Wallace.
 Jimmy and Bunk reconstructing a crime scene using only variations of the word “fuck.”
-Omar and Brother Mouzone getting the jump on Stringer.
+Avon and Stringer reminiscing on the roof.
 Randy asking Carver if he will “look out for me” as Carver walks hopelessly away.
 This is all fantastic work.
 But when I think about this show and everything in it I love, the scene that leaps forward is a small one from the start of Season Five.